JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-build-native-binaries.md

 [//]: # (title: Build final native binaries)

-> This page describes legacy workarounds for building native binaries.
+> This page describes the previous approach to building native binaries.
 Check out the new experimental [Kotlin/Native DSL](multiplatform-native-artifacts.md),
 > it should be more efficient and easier to use.
 >
 {type="note"}